open-stage/blender-dmx-web/content/docs/Fixture.md

 category: "Help"
 ---

 Fixture profiles come from GDTF, [read details here](../gdtffixture).

+# Importing GDTF files

-To import a GDTF file, use the `Setup - Import - Import GDTF Profile`:
+To import an existing local GDTF file, use the `Setup - Import - Import GDTF Profile`:

 ![image](../media/gdtf_fixture_import.png)

+You can also use the [GDTF Share Integration](/docs/gdtffixture/#gdtf-share-integration-in-blender) into BlenderDMX Addon, to download and import the GDTF files provided on the GDTF Share.

 # Fixture